phiilu/gatsby-plugin-umami/README.md

 - `includeInDevelopment` - Optional.
 Defaults to `false`
 - `autoTrack` - Optional.
 Enables [umami auto track](https://umami.is/docs/tracker-config) feature.
 Defaults to `true`
 - `respectDoNotTrack` - Optional.
 Enables [umami respect Do Not Track](https://umami.is/docs/tracker-config) feature.
 Defaults to `true`
+- `dataCache` - Optional.
+Improves performance.
+Defaults to `false`
+- `dataDomains` - Optional.
+Allows tracking only on the specified domains.
+No default.